-NEW YORK (Reuters) - The U.S. Federal Reserve's balance sheet shrank in the latest week with reduced holdings of agency and mortgage-backed securities despite the central bank's increased bond purchases, Fed data released on Thursday showed.
+NEW YORK (Reuters) - The Federal Reserve's balance sheet shrank in the latest week with a lower holdings of federal government and agency securities, Fed data released on Friday showed.

-The Fed's holdings of Treasuries totaled $1.648 trillion as of Wednesday versus $1.646 trillion the previous week after it sold more debt than it purchased for its Operation Twist this week.
+The Fed's holdings of Treasuries totaled $1.650 trillion as of Wednesday from $1.657 trillion the previous week after it sold more debt than it purchased for its Operation Twist this week.

-The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) totaled $834.98 billion, down from $850.14 billion the previous week.
+The Fed's ownership of mortgage bonds guaranteed by Fannie Mae (FNMA.OB), Freddie Mac (FMCC.OB) and the Government National Mortgage Association (Ginnie Mae) totaled $900.58 billion compared with $889.02 billion the previous week.

-The Fed's overnight direct loans to credit-worthy banks via its discount window averaged $43 million a day during the week compared with a $13 million a day average rate the prior week.
-(Reporting by Richard Leong; Editing by Chizu Nomiyama)
+The Fed's overnight direct loans to credit-worthy banks via its discount window averaged $5 million a day during the week from a $13 million a day average rate the prior week.

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources

 - Investigators focus on foul play behind missing plane: sources |